 430 sq. ft. timber frame two-story tiny house.

 This micro home plan has 3 sleeping areas throughout the house.
-The total square footage (430 sqft) seems to be tight for a family of four but in some countries, like the Netherlands, people are lining up for a chance to live in similar historical micro houses.
+The total square footage (430 sqft) seems to be tight for a family of four but in some countries, like the Netherlands, people are lining up for a chance to live in similar historical compact houses.
 Take a trip to one of the typical windmill communities and search online for the waiting list to become a tenant of one of the windmills – it is 30 years long!

 The ground floor layout holds all the facilities for family functions.
 A nice 3-D rendering explains how all 3 sleeping areas can be accessed from the stairs.

 Both bedrooms have two windows and can fit in a bed and a table with some free space remaining.
 The ceiling height is enough for you to be able to stand up.
 The sleeping space on the top of the bathroom has enough height for children to sit.
-This micro home offers a very practical solution for having privacy with limited interior space.
+This tiny home offers a very practical solution for having privacy with limited interior space.